-It doesn’t cost anything to be kind
+It costs nothing to be kind

 It’s easy to add to our stress by speaking out of emotion.
 We are more likely to regret the things we say than the things we don’t say.
 Take time to relax, pray and re-evaluate.
-By unwinding, we may find there is a simple solution, or the problem was caused by misunderstanding.
+By unwinding, we may find there is a simple solution, or discover the problem was caused by a misunderstanding.
 Sometimes the best solution is to let it go, or say nothing at all.

-If you or a loved one struggles with chronic stress, I encourage you to try some of these “unwinding” techniques, consult a spiritual mentor or discuss with a physician.
+If you or a loved one struggles with chronic stress, I encourage you to try some of these “unwinding” techniques, consult a spiritual mentor, or discuss with a physician.
 Do not let this debilitating ailment take control.
 Being proactive about stress could prevent more than what we see on the surface.